wp-graphql/wp-graphql-smart-cache/docs/persisted-queries.md

 **NOTE:** Alias names must be unique across all GraphQL Documents.
 You cannot have 2 GraphQL Documents with the same alias name (manually entered or automatically generated).

+### GraphQL Variables

+Persisted queries supports GraphQL variables which can passed in the query string: `queryId=getPostById&variables={“id”:”yourId”}`

 #### Allow / Deny Rules

 Saved GraphQL Documents can have allow/deny rules applied to them.